A Virtual Mechanical Interaction Layer Enables Resilient Human-to-Robot Object Handovers: Resilient Human-Robot Interaction Layer

 \subsection{Gripper Control Module}

 The final grasping and handover action is handled by a standalone module to mitigate the lack of torque/force control ability of the hardware adopted in our experiment (Franka Hand gripper).
 When the Gripper Control Module is activated, the gripper moves closer to the object by reducing the offset $\alpha$ to zero, followed by a closure of the gripper fingers to complete the task.
-To activate this module, two conditions must be satisfied: (i) the hand velocity is low and (ii) all the distances between paired gripper-target points must be below a certain value $d$, set experimentally at $10$ cm.
-Grasping is then initiated after at least one second if all these distances are $<5$ cm.
+To activate this module, two conditions must be satisfied: (i) the hand velocity magnitude is low $|v_h|<5$ cm/s and (ii) all the distances between paired gripper-target points must be below a certain value $d<10$ cm.
+Grasping is then initiated after at least one second if $d<5$ cm.
+All values were fitted experimentally.

-This module runs in parallel with the the interaction layer.
-Therefore, if the hand moves when the grasping action is not complete, the module is deactivated by resetting the controller offset $\alpha$ to $10$ cm and reopening the gripper.
-Hence, the handover process is not interrupted until the grasping action is complete.
+This module runs in parallel with the interaction layer.
+Therefore, if the hand moves when the grasping action is not complete, the module is deactivated by resetting the controller offset $\alpha$ to $10$ cm and reopening the gripper, which allows the interaction layer to continue the handover even if the object is moved when the robot is closing its fingers.